fmount/fmount.github.io/_posts/2017-01-01-building_Scalable_Distributed_Systems Pt.1.md

 and maintain the system.
 The amount of developer time the system takes to build, the amount of operational effort required to run the system, and even the amount of training required should all be considered.

-Each of these principles provides the basis for decisions in designing a distributed architecture and one important thing is to consider to achieve a good tradeoff among these features we would like to provide, for instance, choosing to address capacity by simply adding more servers (scalability) can come at the price of manageability (you have to operate an additional server) and cost (the price of the servers).
+Each of these principles provides the basis for decisions in designing a distributed architecture and one important thing is to consider to achieve a good trade off among these features we would like to provide, for instance, choosing to address capacity by simply adding more servers (scalability) can come at the price of manageability (you have to operate an additional server) and cost (the price of the servers).

 This discussion is focused on some of the core factors that are central to almost all large Web applications: we are talking about __services__, __redundancy__, __partitions__, and __handling failure__.
 Each of these factors involves choices and compromises, particularly in the context of the principles described previously.
 In order to explain these in detail it is best to start with an example.